A career as a jewellery designer enables you to combine your creative talent and business skills with hands-on crafting ability

 Further study offers the opportunity to experiment, diversify or produce better work within a specialism.
 Courses are offered at postgraduate level in:

 Shorter, skills-based courses, offered by colleges or commercial organisations, are also useful and can be a quicker and cheaper way to add to your expertise.
-Details of courses can be obtained from organisations such as:
+Specialist courses are available in areas such as setting, engraving, enamelling and gemstone cutting and carving.
+Details can be obtained from organisations such as:

 If you're employed by a company, they may provide in-house training.
 This usually involves being taught and supervised by a more experienced craftsperson.

+Getting your work known is vital for career development and the success of your business.
 You can showcase your work to employers and potential clients alongside other jewellery designers on a number of dedicated websites, such as:

+There may be opportunities for jewellery designers to move into other areas such as fashion design or retail selling or buying.
 It's also possible to work for galleries or, with further training, teach in further or higher education.
 Opportunities in silversmithing may be possible if you're prepared to learn additional skills.